AndreiLungu64/AndreiLungu64/README.md

 ### 👨‍💻 About Me:

-My name is Andrei, I am a 22-year-old web developer from Romania.
+My name is Andrei, I am a 22-year-old Software Engineer from Romania.
 I'm passionate about contributing to software that solves real-world problems and has a visible impact on society.

 - 💻 I use daily **.ts**, **.tsx**
 - 💡 Quick learner and adaptable to new technologies